Hypnosis: Crime

 Various people have been suspected of or convicted for hypnosis-related crimes, including robbery and sexual abuse.

-In 1951, Palle Hardrup shot and killed two people during a botched robbery in Copenhagen - see Hypnosis murders.
-Hardrup claimed that his friend and former cellmate Bjørn Schouw Nielsen had hypnotised him to commit the robbery, inadvertently causing the deaths.
+In a 1951 Copenhagen murder case, Palle Hardrup shot and killed two people during a botched robbery, then claimed that his friend and former cellmate Bjørn Schouw Nielsen had hypnotised him to commit the robbery, inadvertently causing the deaths.
 Both were sentenced to jail time.

 In 2013, the then-40-year-old amateur hypnotist Timothy Porter attempted to sexually abuse his female weight-loss client.
 She reported awaking from a trance and finding him behind her with his pants down, telling her to touch herself.
 He was subsequently called to court and included on the sex offender list.
 In 2015, Gary Naraido, then 52, was sentenced to 10 years in prison for several hypnosis-related sexual abuse charges.
 Besides the primary charge by a 22-year-old woman who he sexually abused in a hotel under the guise of a free therapy session, he also admitted to having sexually assaulted a 14-year-old girl.
 In December 2018, a Brazilian medium named João Teixeira de Faria (also known as "João de Deus"), famous for performing Spiritual Surgeries through hypnosis techniques, was accused of sexual abuse by 12 women.
 In 2016 an Ohio lawyer was sentenced to 12 years of prison after hypnotizing a dozen different clients into committing sexual acts under the guise of a mindfulness exercise.